rabia-rs/rabia/README.md

 - **Identical State**: All healthy replicas maintain identical state by applying operations in the same order
 - **Fault Tolerance**: The system continues operating correctly as long as a majority of nodes are healthy

-Rabia-rs provides a clean SMR framework where you implement the `StateMachine` trait to define your application logic, and the Rabia consensus protocol ensures all replicas apply operations in the same order.
+Rabia-rs provides a clean SMR protocol implementation where you implement the `StateMachine` trait to define your application logic, and the Rabia consensus protocol ensures all replicas apply operations in the same order.

-## 🚀 SMR Framework Features
+## 🚀 SMR Protocol Features

 - **Simple SMR Interface**: Implement the `StateMachine` trait to build fault-tolerant applications
 - **Multiple SMR Examples**: Counter, key-value store, and banking system implementations included